goauthentik/authentik/website/integrations/services/sonar-qube/index.md

 ## What is SonarQube

-> Self-managed static analysis tool for continuous codebase inspection
+> SonarQube is an open-source platform for continuous code quality inspection.
 >
 > -- https://www.sonarsource.com/products/sonarqube/